ardislu/ardislu.dev/README.md

 ## 404.html as a router

-GitHub Pages automatically redirects any `HTTP 404 Not Found` to `404.html` if it exists.
+Cloudflare Pages automatically redirects any `HTTP 404 Not Found` to `404.html` if it exists.
 I'm using `404.html` as a router for the blog posts dynamically fetched from the Google Sheet.
-Here's how to replicate GitHub Pages' treatment of `404.html` on a local development server:
+Here's how to replicate Cloudflare Pages' treatment of `404.html` on a local development server:

 1. Install Node.js (this is ONLY used for the web server; the website itself does not use Node.js)